TECOFASH

 • Focus on the skill gap, such as awareness of the production processes, and the digital and green skills,

-• Making full use of the digital technologies and virtual collaboration to contribute to the up/reskilling of the sector.
+• Making full use of digital technologies and virtual collaboration to contribute to the up/reskilling of the sector.

 I. Training package on environmental problems resulting from contamination and unsustainable production.